Excerpts from the

 Book: The Teaching of Buddha

 The Teaching of Buddha is the most concise and all-inclusive Buddhist reference I know of, and I strongly recommend it to all.
 It is published by the Buddhist Promoting Foundation (Bukkyo Dendo Kyokai), an organization established by Mr. Yehan Numata, who was the founder of the Mitutoyo Corporation, a manufacturer of precision measuring instruments.
 Mr. Numata was an Eastern "Gideon", who used his wealth to spread the word of Buddha throughout the world.
 Consequently, his book may now be found in many hotel rooms in the Orient, just as the Gideon Bible is found in the West.
 In America, The Teaching of Buddha may readily be obtained from: The Society for Buddhist Understanding, 16925, E. Gale Avenue, City of Industry, CA 91745.
 The book is free, although a contribution is appreciated.
-The Internet address of Bukkyo Dendo Kyokai is: http://www.BuddhistReading.com/bdk.html.
+Their Internet site may be accessed through this link: BDKAmerica.

 --CLICK "BACK" TO RETURN--